asynchrony-ringo/spark-botkit-servicenow/README.md

 ### Getting Started

  - [Create a bot in the Spark for Developers site](https://developer.ciscospark.com/add-bot.html).
 You'll receive an `access token`.
-    - Save this access token in 1pass or somewhere else for future use: it will be required in order to run the bot
+    - Save this access token securely for future use: it will be required in order to run the bot
     - Copy & paste the access token as the ```access_token``` variable in the ```.env``` file of the project

 To actually get the bot up and running, a public address is required.
 We used ngrok in order to create a public address that can be utilized.